Google Drive integration with Laravel

 $client->refreshToken(env('GOOGLE_DRIVE_REFRESH_TOKEN'));

-$service = new \Google_Service_Drive($client);
+$service = new \Google_Service_Drive($client);Creating client-specific folders

-In our project, we needed to create a unique folder for each client.
-We also wanted a main folder separate from the root Google Drive folder.
-That's why we use parents
+In our project, we had to create a unique folder for each customer.
+We also wanted a main folder that was different from the main Google Drive folder.
+That’s why we use parents, which gets the folder’s value from the env file.
+We save the folderID for the customer so we can later navigate there or delete it if needed.

 $fileMetadata = new \Google_Service_Drive_DriveFile([